cr1st1p/docker-simplestreams-server/README.md

 Please configure your front proxy for big enough body sizes since you're uploading virtual images...
 You can see such a setting, in *example/*.yaml*, where we set nginx ingress controller to accept a body size of 10G.

+I strongly recommend adding authorization in that same front proxy layer - the file upload code is not battle tested so you should limit access to at least that part.

 ### Use as a remote for LXD